Platelet Rich Plasma (PRP)

 and hopefully in the future will become a covered expense.

-Dr. Steve Yoon is currently accepting patients for this procedure.
+Dr. Vernon Williams and Dr. Steve Yoon are currently accepting patients for this procedure.
 For more information, please see his page.